 The optical frequency (for example of a quasi-monochromatic laser beam) is the oscillation frequency of the corresponding electromagnetic wave.
-For visible light, optical frequencies are roughly between 400 THz (terahertz = 1012 Hz) and 700 THz, corresponding to vacuum wavelengths between 700 nm and 400 nm.
+For visible light, optical frequencies are roughly between 400 THz (terahertz = 1012 Hz = 1 trillion hertz) and 700 THz, corresponding to vacuum wavelengths between 700 nm and 400 nm.
 Infrared light has correspondingly lower optical frequencies, while ultraviolet light has higher frequencies.

 Usually, light does not have one particular optical frequency; its optical power is distributed over some frequency range, which sometimes spends a whole octave (i.e., a factor of two in terms of frequency) or even substantially more.
 The optical spectrum tells one how the power is distributed over the frequencies, i.e., it specifies the power spectral density as a function of frequency or vacuum wavelength.

-There are technical light sources (highly stabilized lasers) which can produce light with a very small optical bandwidth – sometimes even well below 1 Hz, which is an extremely small fraction of the mean optical frequency of hundreds of terahertz.
+There are technical light sources (highly frequency-stabilized lasers) which can produce light with a very small optical bandwidth – sometimes even well below 1 Hz, which is an extremely small fraction of the mean optical frequency of hundreds of terahertz – and a very high stability of that frequency.
 Such light sources are called optical frequency standards and are required for optical clocks, for example.

 If two optical frequencies are relatively close, there difference can be measured relatively easily: a beat note is obtained by superimposing the two beams on a fast photodetector, and the photodetector's output signal can be processed with an electronic frequency counter, for example.